statixVFX/nuke2fusion/README.md

   <img src="newNodes.jpg"/>
 </p>

+The macros are stored in the macros/nuke2fusion/ folder.

 ## Hotkeys
 A set of default hotkeys for creating nodes, toggling view controls on/off, disabling nodes and more.
 With a small addition of using capital